 Richa Joshi of My Tickle Feet

+It’s no secret that the UK is home to some of the most haunted buildings in the world.
+From chillingham castle in Northumberland to Pendle Hill in Lancashire – there’s plenty to explore if you’re looking for ghostly goings on.
+Alas, none of them can compare to Gilmerton Cove in Edinburgh.
 In the heart of Edinburgh, under the perfectly normal streets lies an unusual underlying city which is hand carved from sandstone.
-This off the beaten path experience can be found at Gilmerton Cove in Edinburgh, Scotland.
+This off the beaten path experience is terrifying.
 There has been an ongoing excavation effort by archaeologists which has resulted in the discovery of various underground hand carved passages and secret chambers.
 There are several theories behind the existence of this cave, some say it was built by druids, while some claim it was a hiding place for witches, or perhaps a hidden bar or a knights Templar.
 There have even been strong claims of paranormal activities inside the cave proven by certain paranormal testing equipment.
 A blacksmith named George Patterson once claimed that he carved this cove for his family but scientists have proved that the cove belonged there much before Patterson’s time.
 However, no one knows the exact age of these hidden caves and the excavations of the secret passages continue to unfold new paths underground.
 The mystery inside this cove is worth checking out when visiting Edinburgh.

 Katherine of Tara Lets Anywhere